moogacs/docs.buf.build/docs/lint/usage.md

 {"path":"pet/v1/pet.proto","start_line":47,"start_column":9,"end_line":47,"end_column":17,"type":"SERVICE_SUFFIX","message":"Service name \"PetStore\" should be suffixed with \"Service\"."}
 ```

+### Copy errors into your configuration {#copy}

-We can also output errors in a format you can then copy into your `buf.yaml` file.
-This
+We can output errors in a format that you can copy into your
+[`buf.yaml`](../configuration/v1/buf-yaml.md) configuration file.
+This enables you to ignore
-lets you ignore all existing lint errors and correct them over time:
+specific lint errors and gradually correct them over time:

 ```terminal
 $ buf lint --error-format=config-ignore-yaml